canh25xp/GraduationThesis/OUTLINES.md

 Finally, Chapter 6 concludes the thesis by summarizing the achievements of GecWeb and discussing potential future work.
 This chapter will also provide an analysis of the system's performance compared to existing GEC tools and suggest directions for further improvement.

-# Requirement survey and Analysis
+# Requirement survey and analysis

-In this chapter, I presents an overview of the current state of GEC systems.
+In this chapter, I present an overview of the current state of GEC systems.
 From these analyses, I will underline the functional and non-functional requirements for GecWeb, based on the identified limitations of current systems.

 ## Status survey